 Handmade flags and banners are used in all 4 Deserts races, including the Gobi March.
 Sometimes the Chinese locals help with displaying the banners.
 At the Gobi March 2006, expert Kazak horsemen carried the flags to start the event.
 In addition, nationality flags line the start and finish line each day typically representing 40 or more nationalities.
 To date, more than 100 nationalities have taken part in a 4 Deserts or RacingThePlanet race.

 Volunteers are carefully selected from around the world to ensure a variety of nationalities, language abilities, fitness levels and general experiences to form a world class support team able to work successfully in challenging conditions.
 Approximately three volunteer applications are received for every available position.
 View our Gobi March staff and volunteer team.

 There is a fast growing global community interested in 4 Deserts races - not only friends, family, supporters and former competitors, but also a wide range of media as well as a fanbase of people inspired by the dream of one day competing.
 To keep up with the demands of this expanding community, we are constantly developing our media capabilities.

-The 4 Deserts uses a combination of satellite and mobile communications to distribute content from the races to our website and to broadcasters around the world.
+The 4 Deserts uses a combination of satellite, mobile communications and drones to distribute content from the races to our website and to broadcasters around the world.
 During each stage of the race we post updates to the website about race leaders and individual competitors several times per day.
 We also post daily video highlights captured by staff, volunteers and competitors.